-This report was approved by the Board of Vhi Insurance on 30 March 2023 following the recommendation of the Audit Committee.
+This report was approved by the Board of Vhi Insurance on 28 March 2024 following the recommendation of its Audit Committee.
 Sections D and E of this report and the related Quantitative Reporting Templates attached have been subject to external audit.